- Brand name

 Tell your doctor if you experience any of the following and they worry you:

-- These are the more common side effects of AURO-AMLODIPINE.
+These are the more common side effects of AURO-AMLODIPINE.
+All side effects should be reported to a health professional.

-These may or may not be due to AURO-AMLODIPINE but you should tell your doctor if they worry you.
+These may or may not be due to AURO-AMLODIPINE but you should tell your doctor.

 Tell your doctor immediately if you notice any of the following: